Pomeranian dog breed information and advice

 Sainsbury’s Bank Pet Insurance

-You can take out Pomeranian insurance with Sainsbury’s Bank as soon as your pet is 8 weeks old, right up until their 8th birthday.
-And once you have cover in place, we’ll insure your Pomeranian for their entire life - as long as you renew your policy year after year.
-Giving you one less thing to think about.
+You can take out pet insurance with Sainsbury’s Bank as soon as your pet is eight weeks old, right up until their eighth birthday.
+Once you have cover in place, your Pomeranian will be insured for their entire life – but you will need to continue to renew your policy.

 How to care for a Pomeranian